The Brogues

 The Brogues were an American garage rock band formed in Merced, California, in 1964.
 Much of the group's brief recording career was marked by distorted-guitar melodies and R&B-influenced vocals.
 They released two regionally successful singles in their brief existence, most notably the Annette Tucker and Nancie Mantz-penned "I Ain't No Miracle Worker", which is now considered a classic of the garage rock genre.
-The song has also appeared on several compilation albums, and has been covered by other music artists.
+The song has also appeared on several compilation albums and has been covered by other music artists.

 History

 The band members all possessed prior experience on the R&B club circuit before coming together as a group influenced by the outset of the British Invasion, more specifically the music of the Animals and the Pretty Things.
 The group's name, the Brogues, was chosen to represent "American music with a British accent".
-The band's original lineup, consisting of Eddie Rodrigues (lead guitar), Rick Campbell (organ), Greg Elmore (drums) and Bill Whittington (bass guitar), debuted on New Year's Eve, and immediately gained a loyal local following in their hometown of Merced and an emerging presence in San Francisco.
+The band's original lineup, consisting of Eddie Rodrigues (lead guitar), Rick Campbell (organ), Greg Elmore (drums) and Bill Whittington (bass), debuted on New Year's Eve and immediately gained a loyal local following in their hometown of Merced and an emerging presence in San Francisco.
 While their contemporaries outfitted themselves conservatively, the Brogues sported a rebellious image and performed hard-edged cover versions of British R&B standards such as "Hubble Bubble Toil and Trouble" and "Mama Keep Your Big Mouth Shut".

 Initially, the Brogues' high energy performances were received with negative reception by San Francisco's burgeoning folk movement.
 Nonetheless, the area quickly developed a liking for the group's sound, and, noticing their rising notoriety, the Brogues self-recorded several demos in Fresno.
-Though the cuts garnered little interest from most of the record companies the group presented them to Clara Thompson of the small record label, Hush Records, who upon hearing the tapes, immediately instructed her son to sign the Brogues to a recording contract.
+Though the cuts garnered little interest from most of the record companies the group presented them to Clara Thompson of the small record label Hush Records, who upon hearing the tapes, immediately instructed her son to sign the Brogues to a recording contract.
 On June 23, 1965, the band entered Coast Recorders Studio in San Francisco to record their two original numbers "Somebody" and "But Now I Find".
 "Somebody", which saw Campbell switch to bass guitar and Whittington to acoustic guitar, was a folk rock tune.
 The latter song, "But Now I Find", better represented the group's sound in live performances with Kinks-inspired instrumental arrangements.
-In August 1965, "Somebody" was released as the Brogues' debut single, and peaked at number 31 on Bakersfield's KAFY radio, and reached number 14 on KYOS radio.
+In August 1965, "Somebody" was released as the Brogues' debut single, which peaked at number 31 on Bakersfield's KAFY radio and reached number 14 on KYOS radio.